-10.3: CORNER AND COACH ATTIRE: Seconds may wear flat heeled athletic shoes.
+12.4: CORNER AND COACH ATTIRE: Seconds may wear flat heeled athletic shoes.
 Seconds should be in non-offensive athletic apparel.
 Jeans, shorts, hats, and open toe footwear are not permitted.

-10.4: CORNER SUPPLIES: Each Corner is required to have their own towel, sponge, tape, squeeze bottle and water with the corner bucket.
-These items are not to be to lent for use any other Athlete to prevent the spread of bacterial-viral illnesses.
+12.5: CORNER SUPPLIES: Each Corner is required to bring their own equipment.
+At a minimum, a corner must possess a white hand towel as a precaution for potential athlete retirement.
+MTO recommends corners also have their own white medical tape, scissors, and water bottle with the corner bucket.
+These items are not to be lent for use by any other Athletes to prevent the spread of bacterial-viral illnesses.
 Between rounds, only ice/water and Vaseline may be used.
 No other substances may be used on the Athlete between rounds.